mamedev/docs/source/os-specific/windowsconfig.rst

 	Sets the thread priority for the MAME threads.
 By default the priority is left alone to guarantee proper cooperation with other applications.
 The valid range is -15 to 1, with 1 being the highest priority.
 The default is *0* (*NORMAL priority*).

-**-[no]multithreading** / **-[no]mt**

-	Enables multithreading within MAME.
-At the moment, this causes the window and all Direct3D code to execute on a second thread, which can improve performance on hyperthreaded and multicore systems.
-The default is OFF (*-nomultithreading*).

 **-numprocessors** *<auto|value>* / **-np** *<auto|value>*

 	Specify the number of processors to use for work queues.
 Specifying "*auto*" will use the value reported by the system or environment variable **OSDPROCESSORS**.
 To avoid abuse, this value is internally limited to 4 times the number of processors reported by the system.
 The default is "*auto*".